MultiCommander/MultiCommander-Documentation/README.md

 MenuPage.html - Is the menu for accessing the page Docs.css - is documentation specific CSS styling

 Index.html - Is only used for local viewing.

-And it is currently not working.
-             If somebody has the time to fix it.
-Please create a fork.
-             Need to open documentation link from MenuPage locally.
+# View Locally

+Make sure you have python3 install.
+On Windows 10+ just open a command prompt and type python3 and if you do not have it.
+Windows will open the Windows store so you can install it

+Go to the local where the index.html is. and then type python3-m http.server 8080

+Then open a browser and go to http://localhost:8080

 # How to Contribute